 The compulsory literature can be found in the online Course Catalogue.
 Use the course code of the course you want to look up and paste it into the search bar.

-Please check the website on general health.
+Please check the website on general health for more information.

 International Faculty Association ACE is the Faculty Association of the Erasmus School of History, Culture and Communication (ESHCC).
 Its main goals are to organise social, career and study related activities for the ESHCC students, broadening the students’ perspectives and making them feel at home within our faculty.
 Read more about it here.